grekoskall/cybering/cybering/README.md

     Run Application || Shift+F10

+# Application:
+  To use the application navigate to:

+    localhost:4200

 # Database:
   In order to have a better overview of the database, use MongoDB Compass with the following connection string: